2008 Presidential Candidates’ Views on the Middle East

 Ivo H. Daalder, National Security Council director for European affairs during President Clinton’s administration and now a Brookings senior fellow, foreign policy adviser

-Richard Danzig, President Clinton’s Navy secretary and now a Center for Strategic and International Analysis fellow, national security adviser
+Richard Danzig, President Clinton’s Navy secretary and now a Center for Strategic and International Studies fellow and consultant to the Department of Defense on bioterrorism, national security adviser

 Philip H. Gordon, President Clinton’s National Security Council staffer for Europe and now a Brookings senior fellow, national security adviser

 Maj.
-Gen. J. (Jonathan) Scott Gration, a 32-year Air Force veteran and now CEO of Africa anti-poverty effort Millennium Villages, national security adviser and surrogate
+Gen. J. (Jonathan) Scott Gration, a 32-year Air Force veteran (retired two star general) and now CEO of Africa anti-poverty effort Millennium Villages, national security adviser and surrogate

 Daniel Kurtzer, former U.S. ambassador to Israel, recently co-wrote a book on negotiating Arab-Israeli peace

-W. Anthony Lake, President Clinton’s national security adviser and now a professor at Georgetown’s school of foreign service, foreign policy adviser
+W. Anthony Lake, President Clinton’s national security adviser and now a professor at Georgetown’s Edmund A. Walsh School of Foreign Service, foreign policy adviser

 James M. Ludes, former defense and foreign policy adviser to Sen. John Kerry, D-Mass., and now executive director of the American Security Project, national security adviser